 The Annals of the Child Neurology Society (ACNS)

-We have made the submission process as easy as possible.
-The Scholar One manuscript portal is straightforward.
-Although ACNS mirrors the format of Annals of Neurology, our flexible format policy allows you to use whatever manuscript format you like.
+The Scholar One manuscript submission site is relatively easy to navigate.
+ACNS mirrors the manuscript format of the Annals of Neurology, but our flexible format policy allows you to use whatever manuscript format you like.
 As long as all the needed information is present, we can take care of the formatting.
 Wiley requires that at least one author include an ORCID account number.

-Fees & Discounts
+Publication Fees & Discounts

 - CNS members receive a 20% discount on the publication fees for research and review articles.

-If you want to discuss the suitability of a manuscript topic prior to submission, please contact Editor-in-Chief E. Steve Roach (email@example.com), the appropriate associate editor, or the journal’s managing editor Christina Roth (AnnalsCNS@austin.utexas.edu).
+If you want to discuss the suitability of a manuscript topic prior to submission, please contact Editor-in-Chief E. Steve Roach (email@example.com), the appropriate ACNS associate editor, or the journal’s managing editor Christina Roth (AnnalsCNS@austin.utexas.edu).